 At the end of the War of 1812, Madison attempted to make Dearborn his secretary of war, but Congress rejected the nomination.
 Dearborn would instead serve as the ambassador to Portugal before retiring near Boston.

-Henry Dearborn was a patriot who, despite having been largely lost to history, had a profound impact on the world.
+Henry Dearborn was a great patriot who had a profound impact on the world in which he lived.
 He served in arguably the two most important wars in American history and his service earned him praise and trust from giants like Washington, Jefferson, and Madison.
-The city of Dearborn, Michigan was named after Henry Dearborn, as was Fort Dearborn, which eventually became Chicago.
+The city of Dearborn, Michigan was named after Henry Dearborn, as was Fort Dearborn, which eventually became the city of Chicago.
 A prominent road in Chicago, Dearborn Street, was named in honor of Dearborn and remains an important thoroughfare in the city today.

 To learn more about Henry Dearborn, read this short biography published by the National Park Service: https://www.nps.gov/people/henry-dearborn.htm